xdit-project/HunyuanVideo/README.md

 HunyuanVideo is trained on a spatial-temporally compressed latent space, which is compressed through a Causal 3D VAE.
 Text prompts are encoded using a large language model, and used as the conditions.
-Taking Gaussian noise and the conditions as input, our generative model produces an output latent, which is then decoded to images or videos through the 3D VAE decoder.
+Taking Gaussian noise and the conditions as input, our generative model produces a output latent, which is then decoded to images or videos through the 3D VAE decoder.
 <p align="center">
   <img src="https://raw.githubusercontent.com/Tencent/HunyuanVideo/refs/heads/main/assets/overall.png"  height=300>